leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Computational Overhead:**

-- The time taken for the variance calculation and the application of `Sigma` normalization will be measured to ensure they contribute negligibly to the overall latency.
+- The time taken for the variance calculation and the application of `Sigma` normalisation will be measured to ensure they contribute negligibly to the overall latency.

 ### Macro-benchmarks